 All three elements must be present for an action to be deadly.
 Additionally, pretended ignorance and ignorance that can be overcome are not an excuse and can even increase guilt (CCC 1859 and 1860).

 Please note that grave matter is described as grave because it severs, even if for a short time, our filial relationship with God, Who should be the ultimate end of all our actions.
 Every good thing I do and every evil I reject should ultimately be for God and with God, continually building a loving relationship with Him.
-Examples of grave matter are contained in the prohibitions of the Ten Commandments and the seven deadly sins (i.e., pride, lust, envy, greed, sloth, wrath, and gluttony).
+Examples of grave matter are contained in the prohibitions of the Ten Commandments, the seven deadly sins (i.e., pride, lust, envy, greed, sloth, wrath, and gluttony) and the five precepts of the Church.

 A concrete example of mortal sin today is contracepting (an intentional action designed to remove conception and union from sexual intercourse).
 If someone contracepts (grave matter) with full knowledge that it is sinful and with complete consent of the will, that person sins mortally.